jekyll/jekyll/docs/_docs/variables.md

         All the variables set via the command line and your
         <code>_config.yml</code> are available through the <code>site</code>
         variable.
 For example, if you have <code>foo: bar</code>
-        in your configuration file, then in your Posts and Pages it will be stored in <code>site.foo</code>.
+        in your configuration file, then it will be accessible in Liquid as <code>site.foo</code>.
         Jekyll does not parse changes to <code>_config.yml</code> in
         <code>watch</code> mode, you must restart Jekyll to see changes to variables.